sigsum/ansible/docs/rst/sigsum_role.rst

       needs a file that has a openssh formated public key

-      only used when setting up a secondary
+      only used when setting up a secondary for the primary

       .. raw:: html